 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Kitty Goes to War

-It is part of the Kitty Norville #8 series and is a urban fantasy that was published by Tor Books on June 29, 2010 and has 334 pages.
+It is part of the Kitty Norville #8 series and is a urban fantasy in Paperback edition that was published by Tor Books on June 29, 2010 and has 334 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld